uofu-emb/rtos/labs/0.environment/README.md

 1. Open the "PlatformIO Core CLI".
     1. Click on the PlatformIO extension in the left side bar of VSCode.
     1. In the expand "Miscellaneous" and click on "PlatformIO Core CLI".
-A terminal window should open. **TODO add screenshot**
+A terminal window should open.
 1. Optional: Add the PlatformIO commands to your system PATH variable so you can use them from the system terminal. https://docs.platformio.org/en/latest/core/installation/shell-commands.html#piocore-install-shell-commands
 1. Search for the board id for the discovery board..